 - The first 5 seconds of page load have the biggest impact on your conversion rate.
 Site conversion rates drop an average of 4.42% for every additional second of loading (Portent);

 - Search traffic accounted for 65% of total e-commerce sessions; 33% goes for organic searches, and paid search earns 32% (Statista);

 - Since early 2017, mobile web traffic has consistently accounted for about half of all global web traffic (Statista);

 - 70% of marketers are actively investing in content marketing and user-generated content.

 If you want to make your startup fly, you need to be aware of all the above stats and use this data when developing a marketing plan for your business.

 For example, you can include video marketing in your content strategy to ensure its improved performance.
-All you need is professional software to produce free video content.
+All you need is a professional software to produce free video content.

 Develop a Content Marketing Strategy for Startups

 Marketing strategies can be used at different stages; they can measure different metrics and be targeted toward different goals in a startup (e.g., annual, quarterly, paid, free, product launch, promotion, etc.).

 A marketing plan doesn’t have to be extensive.
 In fact, many experts recommend following a simple one-page template.
 Thus, limiting your plan to one page forces you to focus on the things that matter most.
 Let’s take a closer look at the key components of an effective marketing plan for a startup.